Suzaku Kururugi: Akito The Exiled

+Suzaku makes his debut in Episode 2 of the original video animation.
+Suzaku is a Knight of Round in this OVA.
+He is seen accompanying Julius Kingsley, arriving at St. Petersburg.
 Julius and Suzaku were granted authority to take command of Euro Britannia thanks to the Imperial Scepter granted by the Emperor.
 Suzaku continues to show hostility towards Julius Kingsley.
-Later Julius launches his campaign "World Liberation Ark Fleet" as a ruse to causes chaos amongst the E.U.
-This causes a feud between the higher ups of E.U. regarding innocents and as a result, the Archduke of Verance was arrested thanks to Shin's support.
-While Julius and Shin were playing chess, Suzaku stood by until Julius started to breakdown.
+Later, Julius launched his campaign "World Liberation Ark Fleet" as a ruse to cause chaos amongst the E.U.
+This causes a feud between the higher-ups of E.U. regarding innocents and as a result, the Archduke of Verance was arrested thanks to Shin's support.
+While Julius and Shin were playing chess, Suzaku stood by until Julius started to break down.
 Shin later confirms that Julius is a terrorist Zero and that Suzaku is the greatest proof.
-Suzaku pointed a gun at him by refuting the fact and that Zero was executed by the Emperor but regardless Shin started to deduce what happened back in the attack of Japan before becoming Area 11 by comparing him when they both killed their parents.
-The Knights of St Michael attacked to protect Shin but were completely outmatched against the Lancelot.
-His ruthless and devastating defeat of the knights gained him the title "White Reaper".
+Suzaku pointed a gun at him by refuting the fact that Zero was executed by the Emperor.
+Still, regardless, Shin started to deduce what happened back in the attack on Japan before becoming Area 11 by comparing him to when they both killed their parents.
+The Knights of St Michael attacked to protect Shin but were completely outmatched against Lancelot.
+His ruthless and devastating defeat of the knights gained him the title "White Reaper."
 While Suzaku is fighting Jean, Shin asks Suzaku what it takes to change the world.
-After sparing both Jean and Julius, they were imprisoned in OVA 4 with the Lancelot imprisoned and during that time Lelouch begins talking to Suzaku by hallucinating his past memories.

-In the final OVA, Lelouch asks Suzaku for some water.
-Suzaku gives him the water jug, then he tries to avenge Euphemia by choking him to death.
-Lelouch begs him to kill him as Suzaku sees a tear from his Geass eye, but then he releases him, seemingly horrified by his own actions.
-Afterwards, Suzaku lets Lelouch rest his head on his shoulder.
+After sparing both Jean and Julius, they are imprisoned in OVA 4 with the Lancelot imprisoned, and during that time, Lelouch begins talking to Suzaku by hallucinating his past memories.
+In the final OVA, Suzaku tries to avenge Euphemia by choking Lelouch to death.
+Lelouch begs him to kill him as Suzaku sees a tear from his eye, but then he releases him.
 Suzaku and Lelouch are later released by Rolo, who tells them that the emperor wishes an audience with Lelouch.
-Suzuku knowing that Lelouch will get his memory wiped looked on depressed.